About Ink Pads

 New vs. old ink pads

 New ink pads are “juicy” so always use a light touch at first.
 In time, the ink pad will become a bit drier so you’ll need to use more pressure.
-I never toss out old ink pads—I use them for Direct to Paper Techniques (link), when sometimes all you want is the faintest skim of color along the edge of a card or paper.
+I never toss out old ink pads—I use them for Direct-To-Paper Inking Techniques, when sometimes all you want is the faintest skim of color along the edge of a card or paper.
 Often you can get a re-inker to add more ink to you pads.

 A word of warning!